sensorbee/docs/source/bql/types.rst

 ``timestamp``
 -------------

-The type ``timestamp`` has date and time information in UTC.
-There's no way to write a value directly in BQL yet, but there're some ways to use ``blob`` in
+The type ``timestamp`` has date and time information in UTC. ``timestamp`` only guarantees precision in microseconds.
+There's no way to write a value directly in BQL yet, but there're some ways to use ``blob`` in BQL:
-BQL:

 * Emitting a tuple containing a ``timestamp`` value from a source
 * Casting a value of a type that is convertible to ``timestamp``
 * Calling a function returning a ``timestamp`` value

 A ``timestamp`` value is converted to a string in RFC3339 format with nanosecond precision in JSON: ``'2006-01-02T15:04:05.999999999Z07:00'``.
+Although the format can express nanoseconds, ``timestamp`` in BQL only guarantees microsecond precision as described above.

 ``array``
 ---------